Clinical Careers Committee

 The Clinical Careers Committee meets twice a year to assess applications.
 Applications are judged on the basis of scientific excellence, the research environment, candidate’s track record, and relevance of the research to the aims of Cancer Research UK

-Professor Tony Green - Chair – Department of Oncology, University of Cambridge
+Professor Iain McNeish - Chair – Institute of Cancer Sciences, University of Glasgow

 Dr David Adams – Experimental Cancer Genetics, Wellcome Trust Sanger Institute